planetarypy/pvl/docs/standards.rst

 adopted from existing and prior data sets from ISIS2, PDS, JAXA, ISRO, etc., and extensions used only within ISIS3 files (.cub, .net).
-This is one of the reasons using ISIS cube files as an archive format has been strongly discouraged.
+This is one of the reasons using ISIS cube files as an archive format or PVL text written by ISIS as a submission to the PDS has been strongly discouraged.

 Since there is no specification, only a detailed analysis of the ISIS software that writes its PVL text would yield a strategy for parsing it.